How to Troubleshoot: An Overview

 Note On Battery Voltage: Keep in mind that just because you're seeing 12vdc power on a volt meter doesn't mean your power source is capable of maintaining that 12vdc power under a load.
 A volt meter only measures the voltage, it does not measure the load carrying capability of the power source.
 If you've tried everything else to resolve the dimming issue and they haven't worked we suggest using an automotive battery tester to confirm your 12v power source battery is capable of maintaining 12vdc power under a load.
 On full power our standard multi-color awning kit (displaying white) will draw about 3.5 amps.
 A typical under-glow light kit will probably draw three times that -- close to 10amps.
-Your power source (battery + battery charger) must be capable of sustaining that amperage draw without the voltage dropping below 12vdc.
-A suitable power source should easily be able to maintain 12.5 or 12.6 volts under that 3.5amp load draw.
+Your power source (battery + battery charger) must be capable of sustaining that amperage draw.
 An automotive battery tester is a quick and easy way to simulate a load on the battery.
 If you don't have an automotive battery tester handy, another option is try a completely different 12vdc power source such as a known good car battery (e.g. 50 or more cold cranking amps - CCA).
-To do this you would need to get 12vdc power to the controller from the car battery or other 12vdc power source that is not part of your RV circuitry.
-The goal here is to bypass your RVs 12vdc power source completely thus eliminating it as one of the possibile causes.
+To do this you would need to get 12vdc power to the controller from the car battery that is not part of your RV circuitry.
+The goal here is to bypass your RVs 12vdc power source completely thus eliminating it as one of the possible causes.

 Bluetooth / APP Controller Issues: